confluentinc/ksql/docs/overview/apache-kafka-primer.md

 When a producer sends a record to a topic, it must decide which serializers to use to convert the key and value to byte arrays.
-The key and value serializations are chosen independently.
-When a consumer receives a record, it must decide which deserializers to use to convert those byte arrays back to their original values.
+The key and value serializers are chosen independently.
+When a consumer receives a record, it must decide which deserializer to use to convert the byte arrays back to their original values.
 Serializers and deserializers come in pairs.
 If you use a different deserializer, you won't be able to make sense of the byte contents.

 ksqlDB raises the abstraction of serialization substantially.
-Instead of configuring serializers manually, you declare the formats using configuration options at stream/table creation time.
+Instead of configuring serializers manually, you declare formats using configuration options at stream/table creation time.
 Instead of having to keep track of which topics are serialized which way, ksqlDB maintains metadata about the byte representations of each stream and table.
 Consumers are configured automatically